-Disciplinary Elective Courses

-PHYS8150 Computational physics and its contemporary applications

-This course shows the power of computational approach to solving physics and related problems, which is complimentary to the traditional experimental and theoretical approaches.
+Disciplinary Elective Courses PHYS8150 Computational physics and its contemporary applications This course shows the power of computational approach to solving physics and related problems, which is complimentary to the traditional experimental and theoretical approaches.
 Students are expected to spend a significant fraction of time in actual programming.
-Topics include: Introduction to computational physics; ordinary differential equation for classical physical problems; partial differential equation for classical and quantum problems; matrix method and exactly diagonalisation for classical and quantum problems; Monte Carlo methods for statistical physics and quantum many-body physics;

-numerical methods for phase transitions and machine learning approaches to physics problems.

-PHYS8351 Graduate quantum mechanics

-This course introduces postgraduates to the theory and advanced techniques in quantum mechanics, and their applications to selected topics in condensed matter physics.
+Topics include: Introduction to computational physics; ordinary differential equation for classical physical problems; partial differential equation for classical and quantum problems; matrix method and exactly diagonalisation for classical and quantum problems; Monte Carlo methods for statistical physics and quantum many-body physics; numerical methods for phase transitions and machine learning approaches to physics problems.
+PHYS8351 Graduate quantum mechanics This course introduces postgraduates to the theory and advanced techniques in quantum mechanics, and their applications to selected topics in condensed matter physics.
 The course covers the following topics: Dirac notation; quantum dynamics; the second quantisation; symmetry and conservation laws; permutation symmetry and identical particles; perturbation and scattering theory; introduction of relativistic quantum mechanics.

 PHYS8450 Graduate electromagnetic field theory The aim of this course is to provide students with the advanced level of comprehending on the theory of classic electromagnetic field, enabling them to master key analytical tools for solving real physics problems.
-This course introduces and discusses the following topics: Boundary-value problems in electrostatics and Green's Function method; electrostatics of media; magnetostatics; Maxwell's equations and conservation laws; gauge transformations; electromagnetic waves and wave guides.
+This course introduces and discusses the following topics: Boundary-value problems in electrostatics and Green's Function method; electrostatics of media; magnetostatics; Maxwell's equations and conservation laws; gauge transformations; electromagnetic waves and waveguides.

 PHYS8550 Graduate statistical mechanics

 This course covers advanced topics in equilibrium statistical physics.
-Topics include: Ensemble theory; theory of simple gases, ideal Bose systems, ideal Fermi systems; statistical mechanics of interacting systems; statistical field theory; some topics in the theory of phase transition may be selected.
+Topics include: Ensemble theory; theory of simple gases; ideal Bose systems; ideal Fermi systems; statistical mechanics of interacting systems; statistical field theory; some topics in the theory of phase transition may be selected.

 PHYS8701 Physics experimental techniques

 This course provides a detailed account of some common experimental techniques in physics research.
-It introduces the basic working principles, the operational knowhow, and the strength and limitations of the techniques.
-It will discuss and train students of the following techniques:
+It introduces the basic working principles, the operational know-how, and the strengths and limitations of the techniques.
+It will discuss and train students in the following techniques:

-1. Noise and data analysis
+- 1. Noise and data analysis

 - 2. Computer grid

 - 3. Raman spectroscopy and photoluminescence

 - 4. Temporal characterisation of ultrashort laser pulses

+escriptions

-- 5. Chirped pulse amplification technique to amplify
+- 5. Chirped pulse amplification technique to amplify laser pulses

 - 6. Cryogenics and low-noise electrical measurements

 - 7. Nanofabrication techniques

 - 8. Free-electron nanophotonics

 - 9. Scanning probe microscopy

-- 10. Electron and X-Ray diffraction
+- 10. Electron and X-ray diffraction

 - 11. Photoemission spectroscopy

 - 12. Transmission electron microscopy

 - 13. Radiation detection and measurements in nuclear physics

 PHYS8352 Quantum information

 This course covers the theory of quantum information and computation and its applications in physics and computer science.
 Topics include: Quantum computer; quantum algorithms; quantum error correction; quantum information processing; quantum entanglement and quantum cryptograph.

 PHYS8551 Topics in solid state physics

-es

-criptions
+This course covers a broad introduction to modern theory of the solid-state physics.
+Some selected advanced